zirkular/website/content/about.md

 draft: false
 ---

-Zrikular is a Berlin-based collective for generative design, coding and transmedia content.
+Zirkular is a Berlin-based collective for generative design, coding and transmedia content.
 Having a background in IT and theoretical physics, we share an interest in harvesting the hidden potential of science and technology for arts and society.

 ## Michael